Skip to content

 • age, nationality, sexuality and ethnicity information for monitoring purposes

-How do we use your information?
+How do we use your data?

-We may use your information to
+We may use your data to:

 • Respond to your enquiries for help and support